-It is like a community, business or organisation which is collectively owned and managed by its members.
+It is like a community, business or organization which is collectively owned and managed by its members.
 Rather than concentrating ownership into the hands of founders, directors, and investors, a DAO distributes ownership to a variety of stakeholders in an ecosystem, including contributors, users, strategic partners, vendors, employees and so on.
 DAO’s help break down the traditional power hierarchies that are responsible for extreme concentrations of wealth

-The ability to trust is brought by the fact that all these decisions & financial transactions are recorded on a blockchain ledger, which in essence is a highly secure & decentralised online excel sheet stored on distributed servers around the globe to guarantee its accuracy.
+The ability to trust is brought by the fact that all these decisions & financial transactions are recorded on a blockchain ledger, which in essence is a highly secure & decentralized online excel sheet stored on distributed servers around the globe to guarantee its accuracy.

 Everything is out in the open and the rules around spending & decision making are baked into the DAO via its code.

-Essentially a DAO reduces fraud, brings transparency, gives its members a direct and immutable voice which increases trust in & within an organisation, a community, a cause, a municipality, a city, or a business (any group of humans coordinating).
+Essentially a DAO reduces fraud, brings transparency, gives its members a direct and immutable voice which increases trust in & within an organization, a community, a cause, a municipality, a city, or a business (any group of humans coordinating).

 DAO’s allow us to do things with our organizations that would otherwise be financially prohibitive for the majority of people.
 Most people don’t have the resources to hire the team of lawyers needed to routinely modify their organization governance systems, send out new shares each day, or to set up novel, more inclusive, more dynamic organization systems that best meet their needs.
 Before DAOs came along, the majority of humanity was restricted to the narrow range of commonly used organizational styles which may not reflect their values.